Do I need a Google API key to use ProMaps?

 If you're running ProMaps build 1.053 or earlier, before adding your API key to ProMaps, you'll need to make one small change to the MapSettings table; Select the "Use global storage" option under the Storage tab of the MapSettings::GoogleAPIKey field.
 This will allow the GeoCoding scripts to use the API key when querying Google's servers.

 If you already have a maps API, add it to purchased version of ProMaps on the "General Settings" section of the Settings tab.
 API keys are supported in version 1.05 and higher.
+The quit and re-open ProMaps to put the new key into use.

 If you have an older version of ProMaps, upgrade pricing is 40% off: please for an upgrade code.